-“As a beneficiary of one of the GSF RISE homes, I gained a new independence I forgot that I had lost.
+“As a beneficiary of one of the GSF specially adapted smart homes, I gained a new independence I forgot that I had lost.
 My home has benefited my health, as well as my personal and professional life by having a house that gives me freedom.
 There are many organizations that support our wounded, ill and injured, but few are blue chip organizations, where impact is the number one mission.
-GSF is one of them, it is a pure honor to play a small role helping my fellow warrior gain the independence they have sacrificed.”
+GSF is one of them; it is a pure honor to play a small role helping my fellow warrior gain the independence they have sacrificed.”

 — Garrett Jones